btskinner/rworkshop/_modules/wrangle_one.md

 Finally we can write our new data set to disk.
 We can save it as an R data file type, but since we may want to share with non-R users, we’ll save it as a csv file again.

+It’s not strictly necessary but good practice nonetheless to change the name of the modified file.
+That way, we still have the untouched raw data in case we need to change how we wrangle new data sets in the future.

 ``` r
 write.csv(df, '../data/els_plans_mod.csv', row.names = FALSE)